OdinGodOfCryptography/seedroller/README.md

 # Rolling dice to generate seed phrases

+This proposed **experimental** method is an analog way of using dice to generate random seed phrases for bitcoin wallets.
+This proposed method uses six sided dice in an analog random way, as an alternative to the seedpicker.net way that draws raffle tickets out of a hat, described here [https://seedpicker.net/guide/GUIDE.html](https://seedpicker.net/guide/GUIDE.html).

-For increased safety of your bitcoin, one should generate the seed phrases in a truly random way.
-This proposed analog method uses six sided dice in a simpler and less tedious method than cutting out 2048 pieces of paper with each possible seed word and drawing them out of a hat.
+Both methods use a system of getting a random result by a physical action and then finding seed words by looking up in a table.
+If you prefer rolling dice over cutting out pieces of printed paper and drawing them out of a hat, you could consider this method.

+In both cases, the dice rolling method proposed here and in seedpicker's raffle ticket approach, you will need to calculate the 24th word in a 24 word seed phrase, as this is a checksum.
+Some hardware wallets calculate this for you, e.g. Coldcard, but if yours does not, you need to use a program such as [seedpicker.net/calculator/last-word.html](seedpicker.net/calculator/last-word.html).
+Please carefully read the excellent security advice at this seedpicker site before calculating the 24th word [https://seedpicker.net/guide/GUIDE.html](https://seedpicker.net/guide/GUIDE.html).

+Below I have structured this document in the following way

+- Description of the algorithm to use to generate the seed words.
+- Link to relevant resources
+- A part describing the mathematics of the algorithm with simulated results to increase the confidence of the reader in that the method does what it is supposed to do.

 ## Seven dice rolls gives a random seed word
-There are 2048 possible words in the BIP39 list, see [below](#bip39), that we should draw from in a random way a dozen or two dozen times.
-This simple method uses either seven six sided dice at once or seven rolls of one die to generate a truly random number between 1 and 2048, which then gives us a truly random BIP39 word, as random as drawing the word out of a hat.
+There are 2048 possible words in the BIP39 list, see [below](#bip39), that we should draw from as many times as the seed phrase is long minus one.
+For a 24 word seed you need 23 random words and then a way to calculate the last and 24th word, see above.

+This method uses either seven six sided dice rolled at once or seven rolls of one die to generate a truly random number between 1 and 2048, which then gives us a truly random BIP39 word, as random as drawing the word out of a hat.

-This algorithm was constructed after reading the very good tutorial on multisig bitcoin wallets [10x Security Bitcoin Guide](https://btcguide.github.io/), following the guiding principle that any amount of work spent making an algorithm is worth it to avoid doing repetetive tasks.
+This algorithm was constructed after reading the very good tutorial on multisig bitcoin wallets [10x Security Bitcoin Guide](https://btcguide.github.io/).

-### The simple math
+### The math
 There are 2048 different values to roll.
 This dice rolling algorithm rolls a value from zero to 2999, and if you roll zero or above 2048, you **have to** reroll.
 The one way this algorithm fails is if you only reroll parts of the dice when exceeding the allowed values, that way some results will be more likely than others!
 So I must stress that if you roll a number outside of 1-2048, you **must reroll all the dice**.

 For the range from 0-2999, there are three thousand different values.
 This algorithm divides this number into four parts, four different numerals.
 The thousands, which can have values 0, 1 and 2, and the hundreds, tens and ones which each can have the values 0 to 9.